jackokring/M5PORKCHOP/README.md

 --[ 10 - Legal sh*t

-    LISTEN CAREFULLY.
+    READ THIS PART, SKID.

-    This tool is for AUTHORIZED SECURITY RESEARCH and EDUCATIONAL PURPOSES ONLY.
+    PORKCHOP is for AUTHORIZED SECURITY RESEARCH and EDUCATIONAL USE.

-        * Only use on networks YOU OWN or have EXPLICIT WRITTEN PERMISSION
+    Period.
+Full stop.
+End of discussion.

+        * Your networks only.
+Or written permission.
+IN WRITING.
-        * Deauth attacks are ILLEGAL in most jurisdictions without consent
+        * Deauth attacks are ILLEGAL in most places.
+Surprise!
-        * Wardriving laws vary by location - know your local regulations
+        * Wardriving legality varies.
+Google your jurisdiction.
+        * BLE spam is a dick move even if technically legal
-        * The authors assume ZERO LIABILITY for misuse
+        * Authors assume ZERO LIABILITY.
+Not our problem.
-        * Don't be an a**hole

-    If you use this to pwn your neighbor's WiFi, you deserve whatever happens to you.
-We made a cute pig, not a get-out-of-jail-free card.
+        * If you get caught, you never heard of us

+    The law doesn't care that it's "just research" when you're sitting in a police station explaining why you were parked outside a bank with a directional antenna.

+    Your neighbor's WiFi password is not your WiFi password.
+Your neighbor's streaming services are not your streaming services.
+    "But I only wanted to test..." is not a legal defense.

+    We made a cute ASCII pig that hunts WiFi.
+We did not make a magic immunity talisman against federal telecommunications laws.
+The pig can't testify on your behalf.
+The pig will not visit you in prison.

+    Don't be stupid.
+Don't be evil.
+Don't make us regret publishing this.

 --[ 11 - Greetz

-    Shouts to the legends:
+    Respect to those who came before:

-        * evilsocket & the pwnagotchi project - the original inspiration
+        * evilsocket & pwnagotchi - you started this madness
-        * M5Stack - for making affordable hacking hardware
+        * M5Stack - cheap hardware, expensive possibilities
-        * Edge Impulse - democratizing ML on embedded
+        * Edge Impulse - ML for the rest of us
-        * The ESP32 community - keeping the hacking spirit alive
+        * The ESP32 underground - keeping embedded hacking alive
+        * Phrack Magazine - the OG zine we're poorly imitating
+        * Binrev, 2600, and the scene that won't die
-        * You - for reading this far
+        * You - for scrolling past the legal section

     "The WiFi is free if you're brave enough."

+    "With great packet injection comes great legal liability."

+    "I used to be a script kiddie like you, then I took a deauth to the knee."

+    Stay paranoid.
+Stay curious.
+Stay out of trouble (mostly).

 OINK!
 OINK!